 Then, there are the sparrow people.

-Panhandlers remind me of creatures that once roamed free in my city – the house sparrows.
-Now, these birds stand before us and ask us to share a few morsels.
+Also known as panhandlers, they remind me of creatures that once roamed free in my city – the house sparrows.
+Now, these small brown-colored birds have to beg us just for a few morsels.
 It seems so unfair that they need our assistance to eat a proper meal.
-Because we chased them away from their food sources.
-We consumed what was meant to be shared.
+Because we had chased them away from their food sources.
+We had fully consumed what was meant to be shared.

-Through our greed and apathy, we lessen any chance a panhandler may have of leading a dignified life too.
-It’s not as though we tweak our curled up whiskers and orchestrate scummy plots to make their lives miserable.
-We aren’t bad people.
-We can’t be blamed for the misery.
-But our indifference does take its toll.
+Through our greed and apathy, we also lessen any chance a human panhandler may have of leading a dignified life.
+It is not as though we tweak our curled up whiskers and orchestrate scummy plots to screw them over.
+We are not movie villains.
+We cannot be blamed for the misery.
+But our indifference takes a heavy toll.
+Our ignorance of it makes things worse.
+And we have turned them into semicolons; unsure of their place in the discourses we have.

 In India, begging is an organized business run by ruthless entrepreneurs.
 Journalists and filmmakers have painted grim pictures of it.
 In many cases, children are abducted and made to live in deplorable conditions.
 They are drugged and sexually violated.
 Everyone is aware of it.
 From police officers and lawyers to politicians and the Prime Minister.